 The first and most important thing you need to remember is that first impressions are everything, especially online.
 You have seconds to make an impression before they size you up and move on.

 While your profile photo should be professional, you also want it to reflect your personality and personal brand.

 It can also be a good idea to use the same profile image on all of your social media profiles.
 This not only ensures consistent branding but also helps make it easier for people to recognize you when they see your profile image on each of the different social media platforms.

-Establishing a professional, amicable presence starts with a great photo.
-Following are five elements of a successful social media profile picture to make sure you are making the right impression in your social marketing campaign:
+Establishing a professional, branded presence starts with a great photo and here are five elements of a successful social media profile image, to ensure that you make the right impression in your lead generation or social media marketing campaign.

 A great profile picture should do the same.
 Make sure the background isn’t busy or complicated so that you can remain the focal point of the photo.

-2. You should always present yourself at your best and although it’s nice to have photos of yourself with friends and colleagues, your profile picture should exclusively feature you.
+Although it’s nice to have photos of yourself with friends and colleagues, your profile picture should feature you exclusively.

-3. Keep it to a nice headshot.
-It can be tempting to use photos in your social media marketing campaign of you doing interesting and active things, like posting political activist signs or climbing Mt.
+It can be tempting to use photos of you doing interesting and active things on your social media profiles, like posting political activist signs or climbing Mt.
 Everest.

 While it is great to include this type of dynamism in your extended profile, your profile picture makes a serious first impression and it should be a close-up featuring your face and eyes.

 I can’t stress enough just how important it is when making a first impression through a profile photo that the image is a head shot with your eyes visible, looking at the camera.